sharraut7294/MatchingEngineTests/README.md

 # Cypress Project with TypeScript

-This project is configured to use [Cypress](https://www.cypress.io/) for end-to-end testing with [TypeScript](https://www.typescriptlang.org/).
+This project is configured to use [Cypress](https://www.cypress.io/) for end-to-end UI testing with [TypeScript](https://www.typescriptlang.org/).

 ## Table of Contents